Mary Stewart, Baroness Stewart of Alvechurch: Career

 During World War II, Stewart served with the Women's Auxiliary Air Force (WAAF) at locations around the country.
 After the war she took an interest in education and psychology and Barbara Wooton encouraged her to become a magistrate in the juvenile courts.
 She worked for the Workers' Educational Association, as a tutor until 1964.
 She became a member of the Fabian Society Executive, serving as chairman in 1963–64.
 She wrote papers on the Fabians' behalf arguing that juveniles should be dealt with more leniently.
 In 1964 she published a short paper titled "Unpaid Public Service" which looked at the role of volunteers on committees.
 She argued that expenses should be paid and that these committees should meet in the evenings.

 She was also involved in local hospitals, schools and became the chair of the East London Juvenile Court magistrates.

 House of Lords

 Stewart was created a life peer as Baroness Stewart of Alvechurch, of Fulham in Greater London, on 15 January 1975.
 She was introduced to the House of Lords on 28 January 1975.
 She made her maiden speech on 26 March 1975 during a debate on direct grant grammar schools.

 Personal life

 She married an advertising clerk named Robert Godfrey Goodyear in 1931 and they were divorced in 1941.
 She then married Michael Stewart two months later on 26 July 1941.
-She and her second husband were one of the few couples who both held titles in their own right.
+She and her second husband were one of the few couples to have held titles in their own right.

 Stewart died on 28 December 1984.